DrBecky-B/Philornis-trap-height/README.md

   Temp: Temperature (°C) over the 48 hour period for which the trap was laid out
   Precip: Rainfall (mm) over the 48 hour period for which the trap was laid out
-  Humidity: % relative humidity over the 48 hour period for which the trap was laid out Trap.Height: Factor for trap height
+  Humidity: % relative humidity over the 48 hour period for which the trap was laid out
+  Trap: Categorical factor for trap height (A-E; lowest to highest) Trap.Height: Factor for trap height (exact in m)
   Height: continuous variable of trap height (how high each trap was from the ground in metres)
   FPD: number of female P. downsi collected in that trap over the 48 hour trapping period
   MPD: number of male P. downsi collected in that trap over the 48 hour trapping period